lisit-sa/Loftschool-portfolio/README.md

-The first project of my portfolio site, homework from HTML Academy
+The first project of my portfolio site, homework from Loftschool

 Installation: